 But what’s even more disturbing is when Anderson uncovers what might be behind Dr. Ratner’s hissy fit… it might just be that he doesn’t want to bite the hand that feeds him.

-The truth is that these organizations also take money – and I mean a lot of money – from pharmaceutical sponsors as well.
+What the Health claims that these organizations take money – a lot of money – from pharmaceutical sponsors as well.
 Yep, these pharmaceuticals make about $1 trillion each year treating diabetes, heart disease and cancer with their drugs.
 This is BIG business.
-Why would anyone want to put the kibosh on such a thriving enterprise.
+I’ve always believed that the pharmaceutical companies are more interested in creating customers than preventing and curing diseases, but that’s just my humble opinion.

-- The ACS, ADA and AHA all share recipes on their websites that include meat (even processed meat, like bacon, that has been classified by the World Health Organization as a carcinogen).
+- The ACS, ADA and AHA all share recipes on their websites that include meat (even processed meat, like bacon, which What the Health says has been classified by the World Health Organization as a carcinogen).
 These recipes promote consumption of something that has been linked to creating the very diseases they are trying to prevent and cure.
+It’s bothersome, no doubt.

 - Dairy and milk do not build strong bones.
 That’s just marketing jargon.
-Fact – countries with the highest dairy intake also have the highest rates of osteoporosis.
+Countries with the highest dairy intake also have the highest rates of osteoporosis.
+We are finding that building strong bones can be done just as well with calcium found in plant-based foods.
+(I tend to agree, milk is not the magic ingredient for strong bones.)
+Dr. Aviva Romm’s article, Need Milk?
+Probably Not, gets it right.

 - The USDA is responsible for creating our health and dietary guidelines (food pyramid, MyPlate) WHILE AT THE SAME TIME is responsible for promoting animal product consumption.
-Hello conflict of interest!
+This is a well-known conflict of interest.

 - Get familiar with the Checkoff Program.
 This is a federally funded program that promotes meat, egg and dairy consumption.

 - The ag lobby is powerful.
 Wanna know just how powerful?
-There are laws (Animal Enterprise Terrorism Act) that criminalize whistleblowers and activists who attempt to “damage or interfere with the operations of an animal enterprise.”
-I’m not kidding – I can’t make this stuff up!
-(Also see Food Disparagement Laws – it’s what got Oprah in hot water with the cattleman.
-Geez, wonder how that law got passed by so many smart politicians.)
+The film talks about laws (Animal Enterprise Terrorism Act) that criminalize whistleblowers and activists who attempt to “damage or interfere with the operations of an animal enterprise.”
+(Also see Food Disparagement Laws – it’s what got Oprah in hot water with the cattleman.)

-So you might be asking, “What the hell am I supposed to do about this?”
+So you might be asking, “What the health am I supposed to do about this?”

 I feel the same way.